Cat-Lady/BetterBoardingPirates/readme.md

-### This fork integrates Boarding Enhancements plugin content in the new pirate fleets (making them even harder to board).
+#### This fork integrates Boarding Enhancements plugin content in the new pirate fleets (making them even more challenging, but also rewarding, to board).

-# Better Vanilla Pirates for Endless Sky (requires 0.9.9 OR nightly build)
+## Better Vanilla Pirates for Endless Sky (requires 0.9.9 OR nightly build)

-## Do you love vanilla ES everything but wish that the human pirates, bounty hunters and related combat missions (spaceport + job board), were a little more interesting, and stayed challenging with worthwhile mission payouts even in the late game?
+### Do you love vanilla ES everything but wish that the human pirates, bounty hunters and related combat missions (spaceport + job board), were a little more interesting, and stayed challenging with worthwhile mission payouts even in the late game?

 This plugin is designed to enhance/improve/fill gaps in many aspects of pirate combat in Human space, especially in the late-game.
 It does not contain any new weapons/ships/sprites, or any new or replacement storylines, nor does it make the early game any harder.
 It achieves all this by the adding the following (POTENTIAL SPOILERS BELOW!)